anslan/BGE_biomonitoring_wf/docs/7interpret_hmsc.rst

   | **OTU_04** | ... | Collembola | Entomobryomorpha | **Family_0032** | **Genus_022** |
   +------------+-----+------------+------------------+-----------------+---------------+

-  Here, for example the sequences of **OTU_02 and OTU_04 differ 9%**; so we consider those are originating from different genera but likely from the same family.
+  Here, for example the sequences of **OTU_02 and OTU_04 differ 9.8%**; so we consider those are originating from different genera but likely from the same family.

 ___________________________________________________

 Install HMSC
 ~~~~~~~~~~~~

+Install hmsc R package (if already not installed).

 .. code-block:: R
    :caption: install hmsc R package